Knob & Tube Removal

 How do I fix Knob & Tube wiring?

-Unfortunately you need to completely remove the wiring which can be a lengthy and expensive process.
-The good news is our team of highly trained electrical specialists are usually able to rewire your house without making much visible damage.
+Unfortunately, you need to completely remove the wiring, which can be a lengthy and expensive process.
+The good news is our team of highly trained electrical specialists are usually able to rewire your home without making much visible damage.
 We are partnered up with patching and painting companies to ensure that your home looks the way it did before we started.
-Call us today for an assessment and consultation about your Knob & Tube Wiring
+Call us today for an assessment and consultation about your Knob & Tube wiring.

 Request a free preliminary assessment to determine if your home is right for this service.